cliburn/data-science/Biomeidcal Data Science with Python.md

 ## 6. Big data and making Python faster

+- 6.1 Benchmarking and profiling
-- 6.1 Use better data structures, algorithms and libraries
+- 6.2 Use better data structures, algorithms and libraries
-- 6.2 Generators and the `itertools` Library
+- 6.3 Generators and the `itertools` Library
-- 6.3 Asynchronous and event-driven programming
+- 6.4 Asynchronous and event-driven programming
-- 6.4 Simple multicore programming with `multiprocessing` and `deco`
+- 6.5 4 Simple multicore programming with `multiprocessing` and `deco`
-- 6.5 Just-in-time compilation and easy parallelization with `numba`
+- 6.6 Just-in-time compilation and easy parallelization with `numba`
-- 6.6 From Python to Cython
+- 6.7 Static typing with `cython`
-- 6.7 Using `pybind11` to work with C++
+- 6.8 Using `pybind11` to work with C++
-- 6.8 Using `fotranmagic` to work with Fortran
+- 6.9 Using `fotranmagic` to work with Fortran
-- 6.9 Out-of-core data analysis with the Blaze ecosystem
+- 6.10 Out-of-core data analysis with the Blaze ecosystem
-- 6.10 Distributed data programming with `pyspark`
+- 6.11 Distributed data programming with `pyspark`
-- 6.11 Python as glue: Polyglot programming in Jupyter
+- 6.12 Python as glue: Polyglot programming in Jupyter